alicino/api-brasileirao/README.md

 #### 5. By the Runner-Up
 `/brasileirao/vice/<team_name>`

-#### 6. By Soccer team name - it returns Champion and Runner-up according the name
+#### 6. By the Soccer team name - it returns Champion and Runner-up according to the name
 `/brasileira/time/<team_name>`

+**Note:**
-**Note:** Search by the first name soccer name.
-Ex: Vasco da Gama, type "Vasco" or "Gama".
-For "Sao Paulo", you can type only "Sao" or "Paulo"
+1. Search for the first name of the football team and without grammatical accent Ex: Vasco da Gama, type "Vasco" or "Gama".
+For "Sao Paulo", you can type only "Sao" or "Paulo".

+2. GET method only

-###### Aditional Information
+## Aditional Information

 The port is 5867.
-Change according your needs.
+Change according to your needs.

+The code has several comments.
+I believe they are self-explanatory and helpful for beginners.
+So enjoy it.

 To run this API locally, clone this repository.
 Then install all dependencies using pip: